 Studying Mountain Gorillas in Rwanda

 Our scientific studies of mountain gorillas began when Dian Fossey came to Africa in 1967, at the urging of famed anthropologist Louis Leakey.
-Leakey was studying human evolution in Africa and hoped that studying primates in the wild would help us better understand ourselves.
 Dr. Fossey established the Karisoke Research Center in 1967 and began her groundbreaking research on gorilla behavior.
-Five decades later, Karisoke is the world’s longest-running gorilla research site and conducts cutting-edge, award-winning science on gorillas and their habitat.

-Our staff in Rwanda now spend thousands of hours each year collecting basic information on all aspects of gorilla life, including ranging patterns, changes in group composition (such as births, deaths and transfers), feeding and social behavior, health status, and major events such as dominance shifts and group interactions.
+Our work is now the world’s longest-running gorilla research site and includes cutting-edge, award-winning science on gorillas, their habitat and more.
+Our staff in Rwanda spend thousands of hours each year collecting basic information on all aspects of gorilla life, including ranging patterns, changes in group composition (such as births, deaths and transfers), feeding and social behavior, health status, and major events such as dominance shifts and group interactions.
 We also study other animals and plants in the forest.
-Our databases are used by the Rwandan government, local partners and scientists from around the world to answer critical questions about gorilla behavior and conservation.
+Our databases are used by the Rwandan government, local partners and scientists from around the world to answer critical questions about the gorillas and many aspects of conservation.